haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 # ====================================================================
 {% endhighlight %}

-A scoring scenario configuration file is provided in the `workflows/` directory as `interaction-energetics.cfg`, precomputed results are in `runs/run-energetics`.
+A scoring scenario configuration file is provided in the `workflows/` directory as `interaction-energetics.cfg`, precomputed results are in `runs/run-energetics-alascan`.
-The output folder `run-energetics` contain, among others, a directory titled `1_alascan` with a file `scan_4G6M_matched_haddock.tsv` that lists each mutation, corresponding score and individual terms:
+The output folder contains, among others, a directory titled `1_alascan` with a file `scan_4G6M_matched_haddock.tsv` that lists each mutation, corresponding score and individual terms:
 <pre>
 ##########################################################
 # `alascan` results for 4G6M_matched_haddock.pdb